Le-bruit-de-nos-pas/gram_neg_boattini_2024/README.md

 (c) Force plots with individual patient examples, breaking down the contribution of each feature to the prediction of a given patient (3 random patients with a high/low predicted score shown).
 Scores are on a log odds scale.
 Probabilities can be easily infered as probability = exp(log-odds)/(1+exp(log-odds)).
 `

+`
+There are so trends, whereby patients who did die tend to have received combination therapy as oposed to monotherapy, were more comorbid (most notably in regard to diabetes).
+However, by far, the only features strongly predictive of in-hospital mortality seem to be time from admission to BSI and total length of stay.
+`